-There will be no formal study leave for Year 12 students.
-For Year 13 students the last day of the Year 13 timetable is Friday 7 June 2024.
+• There will be no formal study leave for Year 12 students.
+For Year 13 students the last day of the Year 13 timetable is Friday, 6 June, but Year 13 students may take study leave from Monday, 12 May if they have subjects with exams during that week.